top of page

 Empathy is often viewed as residing within individuals, or connecting pairs of people, such as married couples, a parent and child, or doctor and patient.
 But people of course exist in broader communities, like towns, teams, companies, and schools.
 Through a collaboration with Stanford, the SSNL is examining the ways that empathy affects these larger groups.

-Using a combination of social network analysis, personality measurements, and neuroimaging, our lab has probed how empathy tracks individuals’ position and role in new communities (Morelli et al., 2017) and brain processes involved in detecting people who are central to one’s social group (Morelli et al., 2018).
-We are now extending this work to examine how, when, and why individuals’ social ties help them cope effectively with stress.
+Using a combination of social network analysis, personality measurements, experience sampling, and neuroimaging, our lab has probed how empathy tracks individuals’ position and role in new communities (Morelli et al., 2017) and brain processes involved in detecting people who are central to one’s social group (Morelli et al., 2018).
+We further find that features of an individual's social "microclimate," such as the connections between people around them, matter for a person's well being (Courtney et al., 2023), and that brain responses to social support track a person's feeling of being socially integrated in college communities (Pei et al., 2023).

 color_network_Morelli_2017_fig.png